mrazomej/phd/docs/src/chapter_05/section_03_model.md

 distributed along the cell cycle.
 This distribution is of the form
 \begin{equation}
 P(a) = (\ln 2) \cdot 2^{1 - a},
+\label{eq:cell_cycle_dist}
 \end{equation}
-where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division (See for a derivation of ). shows the separation of the two groups based on area where was used to weight the distribution along the cell cycle.
+where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division (See XXX for a derivation of Eq. $\ref{eq:cell_cycle_dist}$). [@Fig:ch5_fig04] shows the separation of the two groups based on area where was used to weight the distribution along the cell cycle.

-![**Separation of cells based on cell size.** Using the area as a proxy for position in the cell cycle, cells can be sorted into two groups -- small cells (with one promoter copy) and large cells (with two promoter copies).
-The vertical black line delimits the threshold that divides both groups as weighted by .](ch5_fig04){#fig:ch5_fig04 short-caption="Separation of cells based on cell size"}
+![**Separation of cells based on cell size.** Using the area as a proxy for position in the cell cycle, cells can be sorted into two groups--small cells (with one promoter copy) and large cells (with two promoter copies).
+The vertical black line delimits the threshold that divides both groups as weighted by Eq. $\ref{eq:cell_cycle_dist}$.](ch5_fig04){#fig:ch5_fig04 short-caption="Separation of cells based on cell size"}

-A subtle, but important consequence of is that computing any quantity for a single cell is not equivalent to computing the same quantity for a population of cells.
+A subtle, but important consequence of Eq. $\ref{eq:cell_cycle_dist}$ is that computing any quantity for a single cell is not equivalent to computing the same quantity for a population of cells.
 For example, let us assume that we want to compute the mean mRNA copy number $\langle m \rangle$.
 For a single cell this would be of the form
 \begin{equation}
 \langle m \rangle_{\text{cell}} =
 \langle m \rangle_1 \cdot f + \langle m \rangle_2 \cdot (1 - f),